-By default, the sex chromosomes X and Y are colorized relative to the expected ploidy, i.e. for female samples analyzed with a male reference, while the X chromosome has a copy ratio near +1.0 in the input .cnr and .cns files, in the output diagram it will be shown as neutral copy number (white or faint colors) rather than a gain (red), because the diploid X is expected.
-The sample sex can be specified with the -x/-sample-sex option, or will otherwise be guessed automatically (see Chromosomal sex).
-This correction is done by default, but can be disabled with the option --no-shift-xy.
+By default, the sex chromosomes X and Y are colorized relative to the expected ploidy, i.e. for male samples analyzed with default options, where the X chromosome in the input .cnr and .cns files has a log2 copy ratio near -1.0, in the output diagram it will be shown as neutral copy number (white or faint colors) rather than a loss (blue), because the sample's X chromosome (and Y) is recognized and expected to be haploid.
+(See Chromosomal sex.)
+The sample sex can be specified with the -x/--sample-sex option, or will otherwise be guessed automatically.
+This visual correction is done by default, but can be disabled with the option -no-shift-xy.